 The most commonly diagnosed infectious causes of pregnancy losses are chlamydiosis and brucellosis (in some parts of the world).
 Chlamydia spp have been identified as a cause of abortion and birth of weak crias in llamas.
 C abortus has been associated with infertility and ovarian hydrobursitis in camels.

 Brucellosis (Brucella abortus and B melitensis) is a common cause of abortion in camelids in some areas of the world.

 Other reported bacterial causes of abortion in camelids include leptospirosis (Leptospira interrogans serogroups Icterohaemorrhagiae and Ballum), listeriosis (Listeria monocytogenes), and campylobacteriosis (Campylobacter fetus fetus).
-Q fever (Coxiella burnetii) abortion is suspected to occur but has not been diagnosed definitively.
+Coxiellosis (Coxiella burnetii) abortion is suspected to occur but has not been diagnosed definitively.

 Nonspecific bacterial infections (Escherichia coli, Streptococcus equi zooepidemicus) are often isolated from cases of abortion that were due to placentitis.